Become a Sponsor

 Meals and Reimbursement Rates

 All food served as part of the SFSP must meet federal nutrition guidelines.
 For every SFSP meal served to a child, sponsors receive a per meal reimbursement.
-The funding for these meals comes from the United States Department of Agriculture (USDA), but it is paid to the sponsors by ESE.
+The funding for these meals comes from the United States Department of Agriculture (USDA), but it is paid to the sponsors by DESE.
 Reimbursement rates are updated every year.
 The 2017 per meal reimbursement rates can be found here.